Who may have a Northwestern NetID and network privileges

 If an individual is not currently staff, faculty, or a registered student of the University, then he or she must be sponsored by an appropriate office of the University in order to receive network privileges.
 Schools and departments have local designates who can create and renew these accounts as required.
-NUIT can also create and renew these accounts with the appropriate documentation, which varies upon the situation and is as follows:
+Northwestern IT can also create and renew these accounts with the appropriate documentation, which varies upon the situation and is as follows:

 - Departmental and student organization mail addresses must be requested by e-mail sent to email@example.com by the chairperson.

 - In all other cases, this sponsorship must be requested by e-mail sent to firstname.lastname@example.org by a dean, vice president, director, or department chairperson (or their authorized designate) that includes:

 - the person's name and a description of the appointment

 - the length of the person's appointment

 December 2002Revision Dates:

 Please send your inquiries by e-mail to: email@example.com.

 IT Support Center